Berbers: Music

 Berber music has a wide variety of regional styles.
 The best known are Moroccan music, the popular Gasba, Kabyle and Chawi music of Algeria, and the widespread Tuareg music of Burkina Faso, Niger, and Mali.
 Instruments used include the bendir (large drums) and the guembri (a lute).
 There are three varieties of Berber folk music: village music, ritual music, and the music performed by professional musicians.
 Village music is performed collectively for dancing, including ahidus and ahouach dances, which each begin with a chanted prayer.
 Ritual music is performed at regular ceremonies to celebrate marriages and other important life events, and is also used as protection against evil spirits.
 Professional musicians (imdyazn) travel in groups of four, led by a poet (amydaz).
 The amydaz recites improvised poems, often accompanied by drums and a rabab (a one-stringed fiddle), along with a bou oughanim who plays a double clarinet and acts as a clown for the group.
 The Chleuh Berbers have professional musicians called rwais who play in ensembles consisting of lutes, rababs, and cymbals, with any number of vocalists.
 The leader, or rayes, leads the group in its music and choreography.
 These performances begin with an instrumental astara on rabab, which also gives the notes of the melody which follows.
 The next phase is the amarg, or sung poetry, and then ammussu, a danced overture, tammust, an energetic song, aberdag, a dance, and finally the rhythmically swift tabbayt.
 There is some variation in the order of the presentation, but the astara is always at the beginning, and the tabbayt always at the end.

 Traditional Berber festivals include Fantasia, Imilchil marriage festival and Udayn n Acur.

+Role in tourism

+In recent decades, Berber communities and culture have become involved in the tourism industries of some North African countries, such as Morocco and Tunisia.
+Images and descriptions of Berber culture play a central role in the tourism industry of Morocco, where they are prominently featured in the marketing of products and locations.